trozamon/hoss/docs/schedulerd.rst

 ## Developer-maintained Build Definitions
 The hoss scheduler can be configured with a whitelist of repos to build on an ad-hoc basis, trusting build configuration committed in the repo.

+## Configuration
+Directives are:

+* address - the address to bind to and (if configured) advertise in etcd. defaults to 0.0.0.0:0
+* etcd - the etcd address to publish address info to and use for leader election